rodrigocarvajal/biodataclub/meetings/december_2019/README.md

 Registration is required.
 We need an accurate headcount so we can balance teams, send hackathon-related communications, and provide enough food for everyone.
 Please register by November 30th 2019 or you might not be able to participate.
 Please register [here](https://forms.gle/84WHZRkcjfPeh4eg7).

 ## Rules
-- Participants will be broken into teams based on the projects chosen during registration.
+- Participants will be placed into teams based on the projects chosen during registration.
 These teams will be lead by a team leader who submitted their project idea to the hackathon organizing committee.
-Teams will have approximately 36 hours to develop a deliverable product (e.g. package, new method).
+Teams will have approximately 24 hours to develop a deliverable product (e.g. package, new method).
 - The maximum number of participants per team may need to be capped based on popularity.
 Preference will be given to early registrants.
 - Each team will have 5 minutes to present their final product on Friday.
 Product demonstrations or slides will be acceptable.
 - A panel of judges (the BBSR Advisory Committee) will pick the winning project.
 The winning project will be judged by the following categories: